S-DeHerrera-Neil/COSC/PowerShell.md

    $ xfreerdp /u:student /v:10.50.39.134 -dynamic-resolution +glyph-cache +clipboard
   * Find Cmdlets

+  ## Excercises
     1.Ensure that you have the latest copy of help by updating your help system.
       > update-help
     2.Which cmdlets deal with the viewing/manipulating of processes?
       > get-process or show-process or get-command -noun process get-help *process* 3.Display a list of services installed on your local computer.
       > Get-Service or get-help *service*
     4.What cmdlets are used to write or output objects or text to the screen?
       > get-help *write*
       > Write-Host
     5.What cmdlets can be used to create, modify, list, and delete variables?
       > get-help -noun variable
       > get-command -noun variable
     6.What cmdlet can be used, other than Get-Help, to find and list other cmdlets?
       > get-command
     7.Find the cmdlet that is used to prompt the user for input.
       > read-host

       * Exercise Running Cmdlets

     1.Display a list of running processes.
        > get-process

     2. Display a list of all running processes that start with the letter "s".
        > get-process -name s*

     3. Find the cmdlet and its purpose for the following aliases: gal alias=
        > Get-Alias
        dir alias=
        > Get-ChildItem
        echo alias=
        > Write-Output
        ? alias=
        > Where-Object
        % alias=
        > ForEach-Object
        ft alias=
        > Format-Table

     5. Display a list of Windows Firewall Rules.
        > Get-NetFirewallRule

     6. Create a new alias called "gh" for the cmdlet "Get-Help"
        > New-Alias -name "gh" get-help

+> Get-ChiltItem or gci
+  same as dir or ls

+$cols =@{Label="KB"; Expression = { [int] ($_./Length/1KB) }}
+Get-ChildItem _ Format-Table name, $cols